syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ### Header Padding

 The [`headerPadding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/headerPadding.html) property is used to specify the padding around the header section of the message, including the username and timestamp.
-Defaults to `const EdgeInsetsDirectional.only(top: 14.0, bottom: 4.0)`.
+Defaults to `EdgeInsetsDirectional.only(top: 14.0, bottom: 4.0)`.

 ### Footer Padding

 The [`footerPadding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/footerPadding.html) property is used to define the padding around the footer section of the message.
-Defaults to `const EdgeInsetsDirectional.only(top: 4.0)`.
+Defaults to `dgeInsetsDirectional.only(top: 4.0)`.

 {% tabs %}
 {% highlight dart %}